toowhite/csc519-final-project/README.md

 -   **pipeline canary master broken**

     This command triggers canary analysis on *broken* service against *master* service.
-A report indicated metric classfications and canary score will be output, after roughly 2 minuites.
+A report indicated metric classfications and canary score will be output, after roughly 2 minuites. **Before running the command, remember to switch to the *canary* branch of *Monitoring_for_M3* repo.**

 ## Experience (Milestone 3)